FreeCAD/DevelopersHandbook/gettingstarted/dependencies.md

 ## Supported versions

-The head of the main branch of FreeCAD can be compiled from source on systems as old as the oldest currently-supported [Ubuntu LTS](https://packages.ubuntu.com/), which has been chosen as the "reference" system for this purpose.
-That is currently Ubuntu 20.04 LTS, which will reach its EOL in April 2025.
-This ties FreeCAD development to the C++17 standard, Python 3.8 and later, Qt 5.14, and the versions of the required libraries available on that system.
-This will change in
+The head of the main branch of FreeCAD, currently used for the development of FreeCAD 1.1, can be compiled from source on systems as old as the oldest currently-supported [Ubuntu LTS](https://packages.ubuntu.com/) at the time of its expected release, Ubuntu 22.04 LTS.
+This ties FreeCAD development to the C++20 standard, Python 3.10 and later, Qt 5.15, and the versions of the required libraries available on that system.
+We plan to update to requiring Ubuntu 24.04 LTS upon release of FreeCAD 1.1, with FreeCAD 1.2 only supporting compiling on that system and newer.
-April 2025 to the C++20 standard, Python 3.10, and Qt 5.15.
-Qt6.4 and later are also fully supported.

 ## Major dependencies